twop/shelv/src/default-notes/default-note-4.md

 **Any other thoughts or feedback you'd like to share?**

+- [ ] When finished, submit this note by pressing the `bug` icon in the bottom-right corner :)

 ---
 We seriously appreciate you for sharing any feedback with us!
 Thank you <3

+Bonus tasks:
-- Get invovlled by joining our community on Discord
+- [ ] Get involved by joining our community on [Discord](https://discord.gg/sSGHwNKy)
-- Tell others about Shelv by sharing out website

-- [ ] Submit this note by pressing the `bug` icon in the bottom-right corner.
+- [ ] Spread the word!
+Send folks to [shelv.app](https://shelv.app) to learn more about Shelv.